-- The slope of the development site cannot exceed 15% - Combined total cut/fill is to be limited to 600mm i.e cut 100mm/fill 500mm; cut 200mm/fill 400mm etc. - Cut is to be limited to 1,000 mm. - Fill is restricted to 600 mm.
-It must be clean fill and a geotechnical assessment issued for the fill to demonstrate compaction to the Australian Standard. - Any cut and/or fill must be provided with retaining walls, drainage and must be setback a minimum of 300 mm from any boundary. - Fill must not direct stormwater onto adjoining properties and drainage pits for overland flow paths are to be provided. - Cut and fill is not permitted within water or sewer easements - The toe of any retaining wall or unprotected embankment i.e batter cannot be located within 900mm of the boundary. - The head of any retaining wall or unprotected embankment cannot be located within 900mm of the boundary.
+- The slope of the development site cannot exceed 15 degrees. - Cut is to be limited to 1,000 mm. - Fill is restricted to 600 mm.
+It must be clean fill and a geotechnical assessment issued for the fill to demonstrate compaction to the Australian Standard. - Any cut and/or fill must be provided with retaining walls, drainage and must be setback a minimum of 300 mm from any boundary. - Fill must not direct stormwater onto adjoining properties and drainage pits for overland flow paths are to be provided. - Cut and fill is not permitted within water or sewer easements